TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     snapshots (EXPERIMENTAL):

-        For OS VMs, this will display a list of snapshots from which you can restore the root dataset for your VM.
+        For bhyve VMs and OS VMs, this will display a list of snapshots from which you can restore the root dataset and its dependent datasets for your VM.
 Currently this is only supported when your VM does not have any delegated datasets.

         type: array
-        vmtype: OS
+        vmtype: OS or bhyve
         listable: no
         create: no (but you can use create-snapshot)
         update: no (but you can use rollback-snapshot and delete-snapshot)